IgorHalfeld/ouvue/README.md

 > ⚠️  Beta version!!
 Do not use in production!!

-Simple and unopinionated service layer(with cache 🤩) for REST clients
+Simple and unopinionated service layer(with cache 🤩) for Vue REST clients

 - 🔥 Suports Vue.js 2 and 3 _(in progress on branch `next`)_
 - 😙 Zero dependencies